microsoft/DeepSpeed/README.md

 ```bash
 pre-commit run --all-files
 ```
+If a formatting test fails, it will fix the modified code in place and abort the `git commit`.
+After looking over the changes, you can `git add <modified files>` and then repeat the previous `git commit` command.

 ### Contributor License Agreement
 This project welcomes contributions and suggestions.
 Most contributions require you to